compsocialscience/summer-institute/2020/festival.md

 __Speakers:__ [Abdullah Almaatouq](http://www.amaatouq.com/) (SICSS-Princeton 17), [Joshua Becker](https://www.joshua-becker.com/) (SICSS-Princeton 17), [James Houghton](http://www.jamesphoughton.com/) (SICSS-Duke 20), and Nicolas Paton.

 __Description:__ [Empirica](https://empirica.ly/) is a new open source software platform for developing and conducting synchronous and interactive human-subject experiments.
 It has already been used by researchers around the world.
 This session will start with a live demonstration where participants will take part in a real-time experiment involving dozens of people.
 Next, the data from that experiment will be downloaded and analyzed.
 Thus, participants will have a behind-the-scenes, end-to-end experience with an experiment run with Emprica.
-Finally, there will be time for questions and discussion about Empirica and the future of experiments in the social sciences. **This session is targeted toward beginner users.** See Friday for an advanced session.
+Finally, there will be time for questions and discussion about Empirica and the future of experiments in the social sciences.

 __Open to:__ 60 registered participants.
 Registration is full.

-__Preparatory materials:__ All registered participants are strongly encouraged to work through and watch Empirica videos A - E (link coming soon), which will require them to [install software](https://empirica.ly/docs/quick-start.html) on their computers.
+__Preparatory materials:__ All registered participants are strongly encouraged to work through and watch [Empirica videos A - E](https://www.youtube.com/playlist?list=PLPQelvUwyVgiawBDk3Sp74QMfL8RPgORW), which will require them to [install software](https://empirica.ly/docs/quick-start.html) on their computers.

 __Archiving:__ This talk will be recorded and archived.